syncfusion-content/maui-docs/MAUI/Effects-View/Migration.md

 # Migrating from Xamarin SfEffectsView to .NET MAUI SfEffectsView

-To migrate easier from Xamarin SfEffectsView to .NET MAUI SfEffectsView, we have kept the most of APIs same from Xamarin SfEffectsView in MAUI SfEffectsView.
-But, we have renamed the some of the APIs to maintain the consistency of API naming in MAUI SfEffectsView.
-You can get the details of the APIs which are changed in MAUI SfEffectsView from Xamarin SfEffectsView in below,
+To migrate easier from Xamarin SfEffectsView to .NET MAUI SfEffectsView, we kept most of the APIs from Xamarin SfEffectsView in MAUI SfEffectsView.
+However, to maintain the consistency of API naming in MAUI SfEffectsView, we renamed some of the APIs.
+The APIs that have been changed in MAUI SfEffectsView from Xamarin SfEffectsView are detailed as follows.

 ##Assembly Name